How the FDA Lost Independence

 - Steven Galson, M.D., Acting director of the FDA’s Center for Drug Evaluation and Research;

 - Raymond Woosley, M.D., Vice President for Health Sciences at the University of Arizona, he was a top candidate to become FDA commissioner in 2002; and

 - John Kelly, M.D., Ph.D., Spokesman for the Pharmaceutical Research and Manufacturers of America (PhRMA), the industry’s lobbying organization.

-Until 1992, Prior to the the FDA was funded entirely by the US government, but in 1992, the Prescription Drug User Fee Act was enacted, requiring drug companies to pay the FDA to have their drugs reviewed and approved.
+Until 1992, the FDA was funded entirely by the US government, but in 1992, the Prescription Drug User Fee Act was enacted, requiring drug companies to pay the FDA to have their drugs reviewed and approved.
 This, Wolfe said, influenced the FDA to consider the industry to be their client, rather than the public.
 Additionally, he said, there are many individuals in the FDA’s drug division who are reluctant to go against the pharmaceutical companies and Congressional oversight, which used to hold the FDA accountable, has dwindled.

 According to Woosley, the User Fee Act and pharma lobbying has skewed the balance of FDA activities away from safety.
 From the excerpt:

 Is the balance of the FDA out of whack, in your opinion?